 We’ll run through how to transfer your contacts, move your precious music, videos, photos, and find equivalent services on iOS to replace what you’re leaving behind.
-We’ll also help you find your feet with some tips, and show you how to get the best out of your shiny new iPhone.
+We’ll also help you find your feet with some tips, and show you how to get the best out of your newfangled iPhone.
+Let’s begin!

 What you’re leaving behind

 You obviously can’t take your Android apps with you, but there are lots of great options on iOS, so you’ll be able to replace the vast majority.
-Wave goodbye to widgets, you won’t find them on iOS.
+Wave goodbye to home screen customization, you won’t really find it on iOS.
 Last, but not least, there’s the question of what to do with your old phone.
 Your best bet might be to wipe it and sell it, because you’ll need some cash for that new iPhone.

 Switching from Google to Apple services

 When we covered how to switch from iPhone to Android, we discussed all the Google services that you might consider using in order to replace Apple’s offerings, but going the other way is a lot easier because the Google services you’ve been using on Android are all available on iOS as well.
 You can find a complete list on this Google page.

 Google Maps, Chrome, Google Play Music, Google Drive, and even Google Now (available through the Google Search app), among other things, can all be enjoyed on iOS.
 They might work a little differently from their Android counterparts, but if you’re heavily invested in using any of them, then their presence on iOS should certainly help you feel at home.

 Of course, there are still many Apple alternatives and they’ll be set as the default options on your new iPhone.
 You’ll want to try out: